hossein1376/kala/README.md

 ### internal/handlers

-The `handlers` module features the struct `handler` which all handlers are a receiver function to it.
+The `handlers` package features the struct `handler` which all handlers are a receiver function to it.
 It has a single exported receiver function named `Router` which will be called inside the `cmd/api/run.go` to instantiate the router.

 Multiple structs such as `Json` and `Response` will be embedded inside the `handler` struct so they can be used directly